fubaWoW/QuestLogExperience/README.md

 This AddOn is Insired by the WowHead Experience at Level Slider
 This AddOn **requies** [LibQuestXP (Classic)](https://github.com/MrFox42/libquestxp) to work!

+As always for my AddOns, this AddOn also have seamless ElvUI integration!

 Preview Default:
 ![Preview Default](https://github.com/fubaBfA/QuestLogExperience/blob/master/pics/preview_Default_001.png)